NEDERLANDS // ENGLISH

 Some typical American things just don’t exist in Europe.
 A Walmart and a drive-in pharmacy for example.
 Or cobra loops, flying snake dives, coaster trains with ten people sitting next to each other and B&M megacoasters with a length of more than two kilometres.
 Although we’ve got some nice theme parks and fun coasters in Europe, it’s clearly always bigger and better in the United States.
 Fortunately, there’s a fairly simple solution to this problem: buy some plane tickets and cross the Atlantic.
 Because there, you will find every single thing mentioned above, including a huge number of Walmart stores and that lazy-proof pharmacy.

 Nearly every theme park enthusiast is a credit hunter.
-Me too… Although I sometimes claim that darkrides and entertainment are the most important elements of an amusement park, I love coaster-count and coaster bingos as well.
-Everybody knows that there are tons of amazing rollercoasters at the American East Coast and in 2017, it’s finally time to discover some of them.
-My boyfriend and I bought Cedar Fair Platinum Passes and we’re planning several USA trips this year.
+Me too… Although I sometimes claim that dark rides and entertainment are the most important elements of an amusement park, I love coaster-count and coaster bingos as well.
+Everybody knows that there are tons of amazing roller coasters at the American East Coast and in 2017, it’s finally time to discover some of them.
+I bought A Cedar Fair Platinum Pass and I’m planning several USA trips this year.
 We will visit Canada’s Wonderland and the iconic Cedar Point in late August, but this first road trip will take us from Charlotte to Washington DC.
-Even on our first day, we will already meet some legendary rollercoasters.
+Even on our first day, we will already meet some legendary roller coasters.
 While arriving at the Carowinds parking lot, I actually notice that I’ve never seen so many B&M tracks at once.